Exponential time differencing for matrix-valued dynamical systems: Numerical Examples

 Note that we are not aiming to outperform the benchmark, but rather to show that our schemes can integrate these complex systems and perform just as well as state-of-the-art integrators while taking less time.

 In some cases, we do actually outperform the original implementation.
 For example, the METD1$\_$BCH3 scheme outperforms the original implementation for all the benchmark datasets tested.
-We also observed that using METD, we can choose the time step to be significantly larger than when using Runge-Kutta methods.
-With just $3$ layers, we can achieve comparable accuracy to the Runge-Kutta CGNN which has potentially hundreds of layers depending on the stability.
+We also observed that using METD, we can choose the time step to be significantly larger than when using other methods.
+With just $3$ layers, we can achieve comparable accuracy to the Dopri5 CGNN, which has potentially hundreds of layers depending on stability.
+As noted in Remark~\ref{rmk:order_limit}, due to the linear freezing approximation, both METD1\_BCH$n$ and METD2\_BCH$n$ achieve at most second-order accuracy regardless of $n$.
+However, higher BCH truncation depths can reduce the error constants, as reflected in the improved test accuracies observed for larger $n$ in Table~\ref{tab:GNN_ETD}.